 Repeat

 She wants me to keep her in mind for future submissions!
-With a rejection stepping stoneslike that, I’m eager to send out the next batch of queries.
+With a rejection like that, I’m eager to send out the next batch of queries.
 So, here’s my advice to fellow writers, rejections are stepping stones on the path to publication.
 Follow this pattern: submit, reject, repeat and eventually, the right person will fall in love with your project.
 Happy writing!

 In the comments below share your submission journey.